h4mu/GraphVisualization/README.md

 ## Deployment

 Copy each service's dll and config files to a folder.
 Map it to a virtual directory in IIS and enable asp.net for it.
 Update the config files as necessary.
 The data services use Neo4j which has a free open source community edition.
-Its installer can be downloaded from neo4j.com.
+Its installer can be downloaded from neo4j.com, see http://neo4j.com/docs/operations-manual/current/ for documentation.